intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 * Informal collaboration between different parties needs to continue and be strengthened.

-# Feedback on meeting format
+# Feedback on Meeting Format

 While there are frequently virtual participants in IAB workshops, the IAB had no experience running workshops entirely virtually.